pwang30/pwang30.github.io/index.md

 ## Codes Sharing

 - **[Jan.
 2025]** The code for solving a Stackelberg game via a bilevel model is on sharing.
 We consider DSO maximizing profits in the upper level, while VPPs minimizing operating costs in the lower level.
-Here is the [link](https://github.com/pwang30/Code_of_bilevel_DSO_VPPs.git) for source code in Julia.
-Here is the [corresponding paper](https://arxiv.org/pdf/2501.07715), which is under review.
+Here is the [link](https://github.com/pwang30/Code_of_bilevel_DSO_VPPs.git) for the source code in Julia.
+Here is the [corresponding paper](https://arxiv.org/pdf/2501.07715), which is currently under review.

 - **[Nov.
 2024]** A simple note for unit commitment constrained DC-OPF power system problem is on sharing.
 Here is the [link](https://github.com/pwang30/OPF_in_DC_system_with_UC.git) for the guidance and source code in Julia.